Dee C. Lee: Career

-Between 1989 and 1991, Lee teamed up with Robert Howard of The Blow Monkeys to form Slam Slam.
+Between 1989 and 1991, Lee teamed up with Robert Howard of the Blow Monkeys to form Slam Slam.
 They achieved a number of minor UK club successes including "Move (Dance All Night)" and "Free Your Feelings", the latter produced by Young Disciples.
-In 1993, Lee collaborated with Gang Starr frontman Guru on a single from his solo project Jazzmatazz called "No Time to Play" which also featured Ronny Jordan.
+In 1993, Lee collaborated with Gang Starr frontman Guru on a single from his solo project Jazzmatazz called "No Time to Play" which also featured guitarist Ronny Jordan.
 It peaked at No. 25 in the UK in November 1993.
 Later in the 1990s, Lee released two further solo albums; Things Will Be Sweeter (1994) and Smiles (1998).

 In 2006 Lee had a small role as a pop star in the film Rabbit Fever.
 In September 2007 she performed her hit "See the Day" on ITV1's Loose Women show.
 In September 2007, she also performed at a charity event in aid of combating domestic violence.

 Lee also portrayed Preaching Nut-Nut in a 2008 short film, The Town That Boars Me, which tells the tale of a Pig Boy created by the lonely town butcher.
 The Pig Boy, now banished from the town, returns at nightfall to torment the local women and satisfy his insatiable fetish for high-heeled shoes.
 The film was released in London on 28 August 2008.

 On 31 May 2009, Lee joined ex-Level 42 musicians, Mike Lindup and Phil Gould, to play a comeback gig with a collective called 'Favoured Nations' at Ginglik, Shepherd's Bush, London.
 In October of that year, she played a gig at Dingwalls in Camden Town.
 She continued to play one-off shows in London venues in 2010, and played in Chelsea in March 2011.

-In January 2018, she posted a New Year's message on her website, expressing her sadness at the death of her former Wham! bandmate, George Michael, and reported she had been writing with keyboardist and composer Arden Heart and hoped to be recording new material and gigging.
+In January 2018, she posted a New Year's message on her website, expressing her sadness at the death of her former Wham! bandmate, George Michael, and reported she had been writing with keyboardist and composer Arden Hart and hoped to be recording new material and gigging.

 Personal life

-Lee was married to her fellow Style Council member Paul Weller from 1987 until they divorced in 1998.
-They have two children, daughter Leah Weller and son Nathaniel Weller, who is known as "Natt".
+Lee was married to fellow Style Council member Paul Weller from 1987 until they divorced in 1998.
+They have two children: Nathaniel and Leah.